RickStrahl/MarkdownMonsterAddinProjectTemplate/Readme.md

 <img src="MarkdownMonster_Icon_256.png" width="150"/>

 ## Create new Markdown Monster Addins From Visual Studio
 This project contains a Visual Studio Project Template to create a new Markdown Monster Addin.
-It adds a new project type to Visual Studio that lets you create a new Addin project:
+It adds a new project type to Visual Studio that lets you create a new, ready to run Markdown Monster Addin project:

 ![](NewVSProjectScreenShot.png)